yushiangfu/study-notes/b0-process.md

-> Based on Linux version 5.15.0
+> The note is based on Linux version 5.15.0 in OpenBMC.

 ## Index